-If you don’t receive information according to the dates above, contact firstname.lastname@example.org
+If you don’t receive information about your application before June 18, contact firstname.lastname@example.org

 The course will provide an entry-level introduction to a wide range of analytical techniques for massively parallel sequencing, including basic Linux commands.
 We will pair lectures on the theory of analysis algorithms with practical computational exercises demonstrating the use of common tools for analyzing data from each of several common sequencing study designs.

 Topics covered will include: